franzwilhelm/lenker/IDEER.md

 # Matbestilling fra spill
 Integrert bestillingstjeneste for mat inne i spill..
 Kinesiske markedet først?
 Evt USA, ettersom infrastrukturen for slike tjenester er veldig god.
 Et chatteinterface.
 Bruke andre tjenester i bunnen?

+# Action exchange
+Create a open source project which people can add in their app and share anonymeus actions within the app with others and gain access to what they are experience from theirs.
+None sensitive information.
+All is seen through a web interface.